-- 1. The WSAB recommends the WSD expand its expertise and begin evaluating the CPUC General Orders and the requirements for the equipment attached to the electric transmission and distribution infrastructure.
-The WSD should also consider evaluating the greenhouse gas impact of wildfire mitigation activities to reduce the impacts of climate change. - 2.
-As part of its transition to OEIS, the WSD should continue to develop in-house expertise to perform critical analysis and review of the WMPs, as well as to conduct safety culture assessments, and ensure compliance with the WMPs.
+- 1. The WSAB recommends the WSD coordinate wildfire mitigation plan evaluation efforts following its transition from the CPUC to the CNRA. - 2.
+The WSAB recommends the WSD create a team of staff to provide advice to other internal WSD staff and to CPUC decision-makers.
+As appropriate, the WSD should track the CPUC Proceedings affecting the utilities' wildfire mitigation activities, link those to its review efforts and engage directly in a meaningful way, if necessary - 3.
+The WSAB recommends the WSD expand its expertise and begin evaluating the CPUC General Orders and the requirements for the equipment attached to the electric transmission and distribution infrastructure.
+The WSD should also consider evaluating the greenhouse gas impact of wildfire mitigation activities to reduce the impacts of climate change. - 4.
+As part of its transition to OEIS, the WSD should continue to develop in-house expertise to perform critical analysis and review of the WMPs, as well as to conduct safety culture assessments, and ensure compliance with the WMPs. - 5.
+The WSAB should continue to have adequate staff support to execute its statutory responsibilities.